xuhongxu96/depreduce/README.md

 object files without real changes of them.

 So, what we do with custom touchers is actually adding a dummy static thing such as static function into the source code.
-It introduces some risks such as unused function warnings, which may cause build failures if the project has settings to treat warnings as errors.
+But it introduces some risks such as unused function warnings, which may cause build failures if the project has settings to treat warnings as errors.
+There are also risks like conflicted symbols, invalid syntaxes in some special contexts (e.g. a header file used as a database) and so on.

+What's more, even if we added a new function into the source code, there could be a chance that the change stop propagating to its dependents.
+In such cases, we would lose the tracking of dependencies and get inaccurate results.

-But in this way, we do make it possible to apply the build fuzz testing method to Bazel build system.
+Anyway, by using custom touchers, we do make it possible to apply the build fuzz testing method to Bazel build system.

 ### How to Run `buildfuzz`